St Joseph's Convent School, Bhopal: Overview

 The school is an English Medium Senior Secondary School for girls, affiliated to Central Board of Secondary Education.
 The school conducts classes from Kindergarten to Senior Secondary level.
-The school is dedicated to St Joseph, and aims at forming a noble character through the practice of virtues.
+The school is dedicated to Saint Joseph, and aims at forming a noble character through the practice of virtues.

 The school has separate buildings for the kindergarten, primary and the higher secondary section.
 The campus is huge with lush, green trees and gardens.
 The school has an auditorium and an assembly hall.
 Sports facilities include a variety of games like Basketball, Volleyball, Kho-Kho, Badminton etc. And has two basketball courts, one Volleyball court, a Kho-Kho field and a big athletics track.

 In addition to the Computer labs, the school also has labs for Physics, Chemistry, Biology, English and Mathematics.

 The schools regularly organizes Annual Functions, Sports Meets and various other fests.
 The students of the school are known as the "Josephites".